sgassama/mongo-vault-secrets-demo/README.md

 }
 EOF
 ```
-> NOTE: Notice that the policy path `(internal/data/database/config)` includes the `/data/`, whereas when reading/writing a secret the `/data/` portion is omitted.
+> NOTE: Notice that the policy path `(internal/data/database/config)` includes the `/data/`, however when reading/writing a secret the `/data/` portion is omitted.
 E.g. `vault kv put internal/database/config`.
 4. Create a role to link to the previously-created policy `read-internal-db-secret.hcl`:
 ```
 vault write auth/kubernetes/role/vault-read-internal-db-secret \